 How Does Dealmachine Work and What Are Its Features?

-First of all, you will need to know in which use case Dealmachine is actually used for real estate wholesalers and for what it was actually designed.
+First, you will need to know in which use case Dealmachine is actually used for real estate wholesalers and for what was actually designed.

 And it’s driving for dollars.

 The name “Dealmachine” might insinuate that this software generates deals for you like a machine, but this is not the case.

 It is basically a support tool for your driving-for-dollars activities.

 So, when it comes to how a real estate wholesaler usually operates when using the driving-for-dollars method, these are some of the main features:

 - Tracking driving routes to avoid driving in the same neighborhood several times and adding potential deals to your list on the go.

 - Finding addresses and seller contact information of the potential deals you find on the street.